 For your SatNav: BH19 3AH

 Take Shore Road, or Northbrook Road and then Washpond Lane, towards Ulwell to join Ulwell Road.
-Follow the road until you join Swanage Road to the right, and into Studland.
+Follow the road until you join Swanage Road to the right, and continue into Studland.

-You will pass turnings for both South Beach and Middle Beach (just as worthy of an explore).
+You will pass turnings for both South Beach and Middle Beach (both just as worthy of an explore).
 Turn right into Hardy’s Road, just past Knoll House Hotel.

 From Poole & Bournemouth